juanchosaravia/autodsl/README.md

     }
 }
 ```
-*Note: kotlinx is only available from bintray so we are forced to add this repo.*
+*Note: kotlinx is only available from bintray so we are forced to add this repo for now.*

 ##### Add the dependencies
 ```groovy